cwnt-io/candid-gen/README.md

 # candid-gen

-A lightweight CLI tool for generating Candid interface definitions from Rust canisters in Internet Computer Projects.
+A lightweight CLI tool for generating Candid interface definitions from Rust canisters in Internet Computer (IC) projects.